DeanLemans/deanlemans.github.io/content/00-raw/subconscious.md

 "The more evidence you have for a belief, the more strongly you will believe it."
 1. Decide the type of person you want to be.
 2. Prove it to yourself with small things.

-The continual search for knowledge
+The continual search for knowledge, seems interesting.
+Should i do it?

 ---